• Skip to primary navigation

 Dough balls are lightly coated into coconut oil ready to bake into dinner rolls

-Dinner rolls are great to have with a soup, try one of my favourite soups to dunk these freshly baked bread rolls - pumpkin soup without cream or smear on a little bit of Lebanese Garlic Sauce called Toum My Mum loves to do this!
+Dinner rolls are great to have with a soup, try one of my favourite soups to dunk these freshly baked bread rolls -lentil and carrot soup, easy butternut squash soup or potato and carrot soup.

 For a little bit of Macedonian yumminess try dipping your bread in Tavce Gravce a wholesome kidney bean and vegetable in tomato dish.

-Here's another bread recipe you want to try, it requires only 3 ingredients, it's called Damper, and iconic Australian bread.
+Here's another bread recipe you want to try, it requires only 3 ingredients, it's called Australian Damper, and it's iconic for being semi-crumbly and crunchy.

 8 round dinner rolls on white parchment paper